 Liz Weiman has created an all-purpose instruction guide that addressed the diverse needs of different law firms.
 Attorneys in offices with large IT staffs that manage their databases still need to become familiar with data entry procedures, screen views, searching, tagging, and printing.
 Lawyers and staff in smaller firms need to know how to load database records and troubleshoot if problems arise.
 This book provides and guidance for these scenarios and more.

-The Lawyer’s Guide to Records Management and Retention (2006) (Table of Contents)
+The Lawyer’s Guide to Records Management and Retention, Second Edition (2014)

 Policy Design for Managing Electronic Messages (2012) (Table of Contents)

 This American National Standard sets forth the requirements for a policy guiding the management of electronic messages as records throughout their life cycle - from creation to final destruction or disposition.
 It extends to text-based electronic messages or communications, including e-mail (and related attachments/metadata), instant messaging, and text messaging, but it does not include requirements for video messaging, voicemail/audio-based messaging applications, and other electronic messaging platforms within the context of social media.
 It is for use by records and information management practitioners and educators, and it may be of interest to archivists, consultants, IT professionals, and individuals employed in a legal setting.